BBBIJI/Weeky_Planner/doc/project_description.md

 Our project is to make a weekly planner.
+Our goal:
-Our project goal is to make a website to mark important schedules and events of the week so we can set our priorities of the day.
+- a website to mark important schedules and events of the week so we can set our priorities of the day.

-our functionality is to help people maintain their personal tasks and schedule their personal appointments
+- Our aim is to help people maintain their personal tasks and schedule their personal appointments.

+Our functionality:
+- User Authentication: a login procedure to allow user to access the website.
+- Weekly Planner: allow user to organize their own activities, tasks, and events for the entire week.

+Architecture:

 UI: HTML + CSS